All the celebrities who have supported Amber Heard during the defamation trial

 Heard has filed a countersuit accusing Depp of allegedly orchestrating a “smear campaign” against her and describing his own lawsuit as a continuation of “abuse and harassment”.

 Depp’s fans are a good deal louder than Heard’s.
-At the time of writing, almost 4.3 million people have signed the petition to have Heard removed from Aquaman 2, and celebrities such as Joe Rogan and Laurie Holden have explicitly voiced support for him.
+At the time of writing, almost 4.3 million people have signed the petition to have Heard removed from Aquaman 2, and celebrities such as Winona Ryder and Javier Bardem have explicitly voiced support for him.
 Chris Rock even joked on stage that we should “believe all women, just not Amber Heard” – to a considerable backlash.

 But who is supporting Heard?
 See all the celebrities who have spoken up for her, below…